CICAWhy is it the magic skincare ingredient?

 The Cica’s botanical chemical arsenal is full of beta-carotene, essential fatty acids, amino acids and Vitamins such as C, A, B1 and B2 .
 This little herb packed with antioxidants help to give the skin an boost against aging free radicals and also visibly provide anti-inflammatory benefits – that supports skin’s natural immune defense and anti-inflammatory responses .

-In summary, this green herb can help boost your skin’s ability to repair aging, stress related damage as well as protecting from additional problems such as inflammation or allergic dermatitis .
+When it comes to skincare options, this green herb can help boost your skin’s ability to repair aging, stress related damage as well as protecting from additional problems such as inflammation or allergic dermatitis .

 Want to hit all the bases and calm your skin while hydrating it?